tkawa/hypermicrodata/README.md

 # Hypermicrodata

-Ruby library for extracting HTML5 Microdata with Hypermedia
+Ruby library for extracting HTML5 Microdata with Hypermedia and converting them into various JSON format.

 [![Build Status](https://travis-ci.org/tkawa/hypermicrodata.png)](https://travis-ci.org/tkawa/hypermicrodata)

-## Story
+## Story (from original 'microdata' gem)

-Most of the code here was extracted from [Mida](https://github.com/LawrenceWoodman/mida) by Lawrence Woodman.
+> Most of the code here was extracted from [Mida](https://github.com/LawrenceWoodman/mida) by Lawrence Woodman.
 This was done in order to have a simpler, more generic Microdata parser without all the vocabulary awareness and other features.
 This gem is also tested under Ruby 1.9.3 and Ruby 2.0.0, though it could be better tested.

 ## Installation

-This library has not been released to RubyGems.org yet, but when it is the intention is to have it install with the following.

 Add this line to your application's Gemfile: